WebCoder49/GlobalPython/README.md

 ## TO DO:
 ### Working On / Current Bugs
-* Once-compiled tools:
-  * Error translation

 ### The Queue
+* Add basic Spanish support

+`PROTOTYPE RELEASE ⭐`
 * Clean up

-`PROTOTYPE RELEASE ⭐`

 * Add support for **more syntaxes and data types**, including:
   * (Less important for first prototype)